| |

 Live and Learn

-For my 12th birthday, I was surprised with two older mares (Grey and Brownie), and for the next six years, these poor horses got wore out.
-I was very involved with our local round-up club (play days, parades and barrel racing.)
-I was very comfortable with my two horses – and that was it.
+For my 12th birthday, I was surprised with two older mares (Grey and Brownie).
+For the next six years, these poor horses took me through round-up club play days, parades barrel racing, trail rides...
+I was very comfortable with my two horses – but, that was it.

 After high school, I decided to get serious about barrel racing, so I bought a two-year-old paint mare (Sadie) that had 30 days training.
 I thought I was going to train her myself – Ha!